 When someone starts telling you about time when they were waiting in a line at Costco or Walmart, the responses may vary.
 If you are an experienced visitor to the Orlando area theme parks, like Disney World…then you know what a “real” bad lineup is.

-Here are my picks for the worst queue lines (not FastPass+) that you can expect in Disney World.
+Here are my picks for the Worst Queue lines in Disney World

 Although Splash Mountain is one of my favorite attractions, as a whole, there are a few things that are going against you when you step foot in the queue line.
 First off, the ride itself is over ten minutes long which (on a hot day) is great!
 You’re going to be enjoying the water features, the drop and the memorable features that put the attraction on any Top 10 list.
 Since most guests make a B-line in the summer to cool off, the line gets long incredibly quickly.
 Most guests will start to get their ponchos on in the line once they get half way in…and forget about how long you may be waiting…which makes for an uncomfortable wait.